Herrett Center for Arts and Science: Planetarium

 The Faulkner Planetarium opened in November, 1995, as the largest planetarium theater in Idaho, seating 151 under a 50' (15.2 m) dome (seven seats were later removed).
 When first opened the theater featured one of the first Evans & Sutherland Digistar II digital graphics projectors, 49 random access slide projectors, three video projectors, and an 11,500 W sound system.
-An upgrade to an Evans & Sutherland Digistar 5 fulldome video system, LED cove lighting, a Dolby 5.1 surround sound system and an AstroFX theater control system took place in the fall of 2013, followed by an upgrade to Digistar 6 in May of 2020.
+An upgrade to an Evans & Sutherland Digistar 5 fulldome video system, LED cove lighting, a Dolby 5.1 surround sound system and an AstroFX theater control system took place in the fall of 2013, followed by an upgrade to Digistar 6 in May 2020.
 Programs are offered for school groups and the public throughout the year.

 Observatory

 The Centennial Observatory opened in May, 2004, featuring the largest fully wheelchair-accessible public telescope in the world at the time (since superseded).
 It houses a 24" (0.6 m) Ritchey-Chrétien f/8, computer-controlled, equatorial fork-mounted telescope manufactured by DFM Engineering under a 20' (6 m) dome, as well as a number of smaller portable telescopes.
 Viewing opportunities are offered throughout the year to both the public and school groups.